Ai Resume

 1. It’s Not Their Job

-ATS platforms are built to help recruiters manage applications, not police content authenticity.
-Their primary function is parsing, ranking, and workflow management.
-AI detection would require entirely new technology stacks that are outside their core product roadmap.
+ATS platforms help recruiters manage applications.
+They parse, rank, and route.
+AI detection would need entirely new technology stacks outside their core roadmap.
+They’re not in the authenticity-policing business.

 2. It’s Incredibly Hard to Do Accurately

-AI detection tools (like GPTZero and Originality.ai) have false positive rates of 20-30%.
-Imagine an ATS flagging a human-written resume as “AI-generated” and automatically rejecting a qualified candidate.
-The legal liability alone makes ATS vendors think twice.
-In fact, studies show that AI detectors incorrectly label up to 30% of human-written text as AI-generated.
-For non-native English speakers, that rate climbs even higher — making AI detection tools inherently biased and legally risky for hiring decisions.
+AI detection tools like GPTZero and Originality.ai have false positive rates of 20-30%.
+Picture this: an ATS flags a human-written resume as “AI-generated” and auto-rejects a qualified candidate.
+The legal liability alone stops ATS vendors cold.
+Studies show AI detectors mislabel up to 30% of human-written text.
+For non-native English speakers, that rate climbs even higher — making these tools inherently biased and legally dangerous for hiring decisions.

 3. Nobody Is Asking for It